 Select or Register a Pattern Category

 First, pick a category for your pattern.
-With WordPress 6.2, new pattern categories have been added and some existing categories have been modified.
-At the time of this writing, you can use the following built-in categories:
+With the latest WordPress versions, new pattern categories have been added, and some existing categories have been modified.

 If your block pattern does not fall into any of the default categories, you can also register a new category using the register_block_pattern_category function.